Skip to content

 Creating Package Properties

-Package properties file are not automatically generated when you create a package.
-If the .properties file are missing, you can create them under the conf/properties folder.
+The Package properties file is not automatically generated when you create a package.
+If the .properties file is missing, you can create them under the conf/properties folder.

 Using Martini Designer: